Week 5: Increase your productivity

 - Owner—Search by file owner.

 - Location—Search by location (including items in the Trash or Starred).
 You can only search for folders that are in My Drive or in shared drives.
-If you want to search a folder that appears in Shared with me, you need to add the folder to My Drive first.

 - Date modified—See items that were recently modified by anyone (not just you).